diethardsteiner/bissolTableDataEditor/README.md

 ### JDBC Driver

-The respective JDBC driver have to be installed in `tomcat/lib`.
+The respective JDBC drivers have to be installed in `tomcat/lib`.
 This should already be the case if you defined **data sources** on the Pentaho BA Server.

 ## Current Limitations ##

 - Only current web browsers are supported.
 The main editor page makes use of the *contenteditable* attribute which is only supported by recent web browsers.
 - Only one columns is supported for the **primary key**.
 The primary key has to be defined for the update logic.
 Note that the primary key has to be properly defined with auto increment on the database side for this to work.
+New: Also non auto-incremented primary keys are supported.
 - If there is a DB error while adding, updating or removing records, only a generic error is shown in the web UI.
 This has to do with the fact that currently PDI DB steps do not feed back any DB error message details.
 A Jira case has been created for this feature to be implemented.

 ## General Workflow

-Once the plugin is installed a user of the role admin can select tables via the **Admin** page and choose which columns can be viewed and edited.
+Once the plugin is installed a user of the role admin can select tables via the **Admin** page and choose which columns of a DB table can be viewed and edited.
 Only then a standard end user can edit the data of a specific table via the **Main** page.

 ## Configuration

 Administrators can enter the config information for each table via a dedicated **Admin** page in the **Pentaho User Console**.
 There is full support for adding, editing and deleting configuration entries.
 The configuration entries are stored in the `bissolTableDataEditorConfig.json` file on the server in following directory:

 `pentaho-solutions/system/bissolTableDataEditorConfig`

+### Different Editor Modes

+The latest version supports two editor modes: **simple** and **complex**.

+The **simple editor** supports inline table date editing.
+However, it doesn't support any of the following options:

+- pagination
+- search
+- validation
+- input helpers (date picker etc)

+### Validation

+Validation is only support in the **complex editor**.
+In the configuration you have to specify values for the `inputTye`, `validationPattern` and `validationMessage`.

+The `validationPattern` is accepts a **regular expression** like e.g. `^[a-zA-Z]{1,35}$`.
+Please test your regular expression beforehand.

+> Note: Fields of type date, datetime and time get validated automatically in complex editor mode, so do not specify any `validationPattern` for them.

 ### How the configuration is saved to JSON